God's Spiritual Language

 “It is sown a natural body; it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.”
 1 Corinthians 15:44 BSB

 We have a spiritual body now so we are able to understand our Lord in an ever-growing measure through the mind of Christ.
-He uses our spiritual eyes and ears to teach us His ways.
+He uses spiritual eyes and ears to teach us His ways.
 He cannot rely on our body’s physical eyes and ears to teach us as they are of the earth, earthly, and cannot grasp spiritual things.
-Jesus called this “being carnal,” a limitation present with us since the fall of Adam.
-And consider the sense of smell:
+Jesus called this being carnal, a limitation present with us since the fall of Adam.
+And we have heard much about spiritual eyes and spiritual ears, but consider the spiritual sense of smell:

 “For we are the aroma of Christ to God among those who are being saved and among those who are perishing…” 2 Corinthians 2:15 ESV